 You can pay for speech therapy services by cash, personal check or credit card.
 We accept Visa, American Express, Discover and Master Card.
 Payment is due at the time of the session.
 If you have out of network coverage for speech, language or feeding therapy, you may choose to submit claims to your insurance company for reimbursement.
 Many major insurance companies cover speech therapy services; however, each insurance plan varies.

 We believe that each and every child with speech, language and feeding difficulties should be able to afford high quality treatment.
-We are committed to keeping our therapy rates as affordable as possible while maintaining the highest quality of care.
+We are committed to keeping our therapy rates as affordable as possible while maintaining the highest quality care.

 If our services are not covered by your insurance plan, we may be able to assist you in securing funding for therapy.
 Please visit grants and funding resources list for possible funding sources, or contact us for assistance.